miti997/just-sugar-documentation/Views.md

 A functional view created entirely with Just Sugar!

 It's important to note the fact we did not directly modify the DOM in our ```deleteUser``` function.
 What we did is change the users property of the class.
-In Just Sugar each time a propert of a class is updated the class is rerendered.
+In Just Sugar each time a property of a class is updated the class is re-rendered.
 This way you do not have to worry about selecting elements and changing them.
-All you have to do is change the property that is used for said element.
+All you have to do is change the property that is used for said element

-In the [next step](Layout.md) we will see how we can change the layout.
+Next we will discuss [Layouts](Layouts)